On partial information retrieval: the unconstrained 100 prisoner problem: Three main strategies

 To compute the probability of winning with this strategy, we need to enumerate permutations with restricted positions.
 For clarity of exposition, let us first take the offset ${D}_i=0$ for all $i$, and generic increment $I$ coprime to $N$.
 This means that, for player $i$ to win, her key $i$ needs to be in a box between $i,i+I \dots i+(a-1)I$.
-This problem is complementary, in a way succinctly expressed in the proof of Lemma \ref{lem:box}, to the famous ``probl\`{e}me des recontres'', ``probl\`{e}me des m\'{e}nages'' and generalizations thereof, more generally known as the counting of restricted permutations, often expressed in the language of chessboards and rooks positioning.
+This problem is complementary, in a way succinctly expressed in the proof of Lemma \ref{lem:box}, to the famous ``probl\`{e}me des rencontres'' \cite{2disc}, ``probl\`{e}me des m\'{e}nages'' \cite{3disc}, and generalizations thereof, more generally known as the counting of restricted permutations, often expressed in the language of chessboards and rooks positioning \cite{riordan}.
 These problems have a long history and are notoriously hard to solve: to the best of our knowledge, a closed formula for the number of $p$-discordant permutations, i.e. permutations for which \emph{no key} $i$ is in its box $i$, or in any successive boxes until $i+p-1$, exists only up to $p=5$ \cite{5disc}.

-Here we will present the results for the first two cases $a=1,2$, which are related to 1- and 2-discordant permutations respectively.
+Here we will present the results for the first two cases $a=1,2$, which are related to 1- and 2-discordant permutations respectively. \begin{prop} For any $1\le w \le N$, we have